We recently returned from a private luxury tour of Turkey

-This site remains in amazing condition.
-There are usually very few, if any, other tourists, so you can really feel transported back in time as you walk across the same stones as ancient Turks.
+The ruins of the ancient Greco-Roman town of Aphrodisias, particularly the stadium, are in amazing condition.
+There are usually very few, if any, other tourists, so you can really feel transported back in time.
+The stadium dates to the 1st century AD and is one of the largest and best-preserved of its kind in the Mediterranean.
 Upon closer inspection, remnants of sporting equipment can be found as well.
 The authenticity is overwhelming when you realize that you are in the middle of Turkey, miles from the nearest city, with nothing to stop you from tracing the very footsteps of some of the earliest civilized peoples.

 This is one of the most memorable sites in Turkey.
-During a walk through the ancient city, it is obvious that the original residents of Ephesus must have lived in relative opulence for their time, despite the ruined state we see today.
-It doesn’t take much imagination to see the structures as they once were, full of artistic detail and even a few modern amenities: not only does the city have a two-storey library, but a row of open-air toilets shows that even the earliest plumbing was fairly advanced in ancient Ephesus.
+Dating from the early 2nd century AD, the Celsus Library is a magnificent monument to the wealth of ancient Ephesus.
+During a walk through the city ruins, it is obvious that the original residents of Ephesus must have lived in relative opulence for their time.
+It doesn’t take much imagination to see the structures as they once were, full of artistic detail and even a few modern amenities.
+Not only does the city have the two-storey Celsus Library and remains of houses with frescoes intact, but a row of open-air toilets shows that even the earliest plumbing was fairly advanced in ancient Ephesus.

 Near Antalya, this incredibly preserved ancient theater is a wonder of early engineering and acoustics.
 Not only does this structure still stand, but it continues to be used for live performances!

-These caves provided a canvas for persecuted Christians as well as a natural hiding place.
-Scenes from the Bible can still be seen on the inside walls of caves.
-Early Christians must have thought these caves were a gift from God–they provided an inconspicuous shelter that was warm in the winter, cool in the summer, and a great place to make wine!
-Local wineries continue to use the same process, and our guides often incorporate wine tasting during our private tours in Cappadocia.
+Cave dwellings provided a natural hiding place for persecuted Christians, and 5th-century frescoes depicting Biblical scenes can still be seen inside today.
+For early Christians, the caves provided an inconspicuous shelter that was warm in the winter, cool in the summer, and a great place to make wine!
+Local wineries continue to use the same process, and we often incorporate wine tasting during our private tours in Cappadocia.